James-Yu/LaTeX-Workshop/.github/ISSUE_TEMPLATE/bug-report.md

 ## Logs [Required]

 Please paste the whole log messages here, not parts of ones.
 It is very important to identify problems.
-If you think the logs are unrelated, please say so.

 ### LaTeX Workshop Output [Required]